parrt/msds501/README.md

 **SPATIAL COORDINATES:**<br>

-* Class is held at 101 Howard in 5th floor classroom 529.
+* Class is held at 101 Howard on main floor classroom 155/156.
 * Quizzes are held on first floor, 152/154; Last four fridays 9:15-10am (no quiz July 14th).
 Both sections meet together Friday mornings.
 After taking the quiz, wander upstairs to 529 if your section meets Friday mornings at 10.
 * My office is room 608 (which I share with Prof. John Veitch).

-**TEMPORAL COORDINATES.** Thursday/Friday Sec01 10am-12pm, Sec02 1-3pm; July 13 (Thu) - August 11 (Fri). *One exception: Thur 20th class moved to Tue 18th.*
+**TEMPORAL COORDINATES.** Monday/Tuesday Sec01 10am-11:50pm, Sec02 1:10-3pm; July 9 (Mon) - August 7 (Tue).

 **INSTRUCTION FORMAT**.
-Class runs for 2 hours, 2 days per week.
+Class runs for 1:50 hours, 2 days per week.
 Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises / labs during class.
-All programming will be done in the Python 2 programming language, unless otherwise specified.
+All programming will be done in the Python 3 programming language, unless otherwise specified.

 **TARDINESS.** Please be on time for class.
 It is a big distraction if you come in late.